‘The Young And The Restless’ Spoilers For The Week Of September 16: Billy Fights His Demons

-Elsewhere, Jack (Peter Bergman) left town, and his trip takes an unexpected turn when Sharon (Sharon Case).
+Elsewhere, Jack (Peter Bergman) left town, and his trip takes an unexpected turn when Sharon (Sharon Case) shows up.
 They end up at the same resort on their journeys, but it wasn’t planned.
 However, the two exes realize that they missed each other, and they enjoyed reconnecting away from Genoa City.

 On Tuesday, Billy (Jason Thompson) gets his own stand-alone episode.
 Some of the scenes actually happen within Billy’s mind as he battles himself over his split-personality.
 Ultimately, Billy finally remembers some of what gum-chewing Billy did, including attempting to run over Adam, The Inquisitr previously reported.